In Guezzam

-In Guezzam (Arabic: عين قزام, lit. springs of Guezzam; Berber spelling: Gezzam) is a town and commune that is the capital of In Guezzam Province, Algeria, on the border with Niger.
-Till 26 November 2019 it was part of the Tamanrasset Province.
+In Guezzam (Arabic: إن قزام, lit. springs of Guezzam; Berber spelling: Gezzam) is a town and commune that is the capital of In Guezzam Province, Algeria, on the border with Niger.
+Until 26 November 2019, it was a part of the Tamanrasset Province.
 The border town on the Niger side is Assamaka.
-According to the 2008 census it has a population of 7,045, up from 4,938 in 1998, with an annual growth rate of 3.7%, the second highest in the Tamanrasset province's 2008 boundaries.
+According to the 2008 census it had a population of 7,045, up from 4,938 in 1998, with an annual growth rate of 3.7%, the second highest in the Tamanrasset province's 2008 boundaries.

 History

 The commune of In Guezzam was established on 19 December 1984.
 The district was established in 1986.
 On 18 December 2019 it became a provincial capital of the new In Guezzam Province.